-- Maximum funding will not normally exceed $500,000.
+Maximum funding will not normally exceed $500,000.

-- Funding will be based on need as presented by a six (6) month cost forecast; the requested amounts will be vetted for reasonableness against the applicant’s historical expenses as presented in financial statements.
+  - Funding will be based on need as presented by a twelve (12) month cost forecast; the requested amounts will be vetted for reasonableness against the applicant’s historical expenses as presented in financial statements.

   - Applicants are eligible to receive up to 100 percent of eligible bridge support costs.

   - All assistance to SMEs is in the form of repayable or conditionally-repayable contributions.

   - All assistance to not-for-profit organizations and First Nation band-owned businesses whose articles of incorporation do not permit dividends to be paid or distributed to shareholders is in the form of non-repayable contributions, with the exception of organizations undertaking commercial or other economic activity.

   - Total government assistance will be limited to 100 percent of eligible costs. (i.e. if you are asking FedNor to support your liquidity costs at 100%, you cannot receive funding for the same costs from another government organization)